JabRef/jabref/docs/decisions/0034-use-citation-key-for-grouping-chat-messages.md

 ## Decision Outcome

-Chosen option: "`BibEntry`'s citation key", because this is the only choice that copmlies to the third point in Decision Drivers.
+Chosen option: "`BibEntry`'s citation key", because this is the only choice that complies to the third point in Decision Drivers.

 ### Positive Consequences